Veterans Company of the Imperial Guard

-The Veterans Company of the Imperial Guard (Compagnie des Vétérans de la Garde Impériale) was a veterans and invalides unit of the French Imperial Guard serving under Napoléon Bonaparte in the Napoleonic Wars.
+The Veterans Company of the Imperial Guard (Compagnie des Vétérans de la Garde Impériale) was a veterans and invalides unit of the French Imperial Guard serving under Napoleon Bonaparte in the Napoleonic Wars.
 The company was formed initially in July 1804 at the strength of one company, but in 1811 was expanded to two companies and became known as the Veterans of the Imperial Guard.
 The unit was finally disbanded in July 1814 following the restoration of the Bourbons.

 History

 On 12 July 1801, First Consul Napoléon passed a decree which formed the Veterans Company of the Consular Guard.
 This company was based just outside of Paris at the Palace of Versailles.
 The establishment of the unit was as follows (in English): 1 x battalion chief (local rank of captain), 1 x lieutenant, 2 x second lieutenants, 1 x sergeant major, 4 x sergeants, 1 x quartermaster, 8 x corporals, 2 x drummers, and 120 x soldiers.

 After formation, the company was commanded by a Chef de Bataillon (equivalent to the English Lieutenant Colonel), which on formation was Chef Henri François Marie Charpentier.
-In 1804, the company omitted the term 'Consular', and replaced it with 'Imperial' following the Coronation of Napoleon in May.
+In 1804, the company removed the term 'Consular', and replaced it with 'Imperial' following the Coronation of Napoleon in May.
 Following the unit's move into the Imperial Guard, a new felt hat was issued adorned with a red-white-blue coloured cockade.